NexoraFOSS/Nexora-Ground-Up/README.md

+# THIS IS A VERSION OF NEXORA BUILT FROM THE GROUND-UP!
+IT IS IN ALPHA STAGES AND IS NOT COMPLETE

 # Nexora - Game Server Management Client Area

 Nexora is a full-stack web application that serves as a modern client area for managing game servers hosted via Pterodactyl Panel.
 It provides a comprehensive dashboard for users to manage their game servers, billing, and support tickets.